Edge states in a non-Hermitian topological crystalline insulator: Non-Hermitian effects

 \subsection{Type I configuration of gain and loss}

-In this subsection, we consider type I configuration of gain and loss that preserves $PT$-symmetry, which can be described as $\delta H=i\gamma \sigma_z\oplus(\sigma_0\otimes\sigma_z)$.
+In this subsection, we consider type I configuration of gain and loss that preserves $PT$-symmetry, which can be described as $\Delta H=i\gamma \sigma_z\oplus(\sigma_0\otimes\sigma_z)$.
 In the presence of type I configuration of gain and loss, time-reversal symmetry is broken.
-However, the combination of inversion symmetry and time-reversal symmetry $PT$ is preserved.
-Therefore, the bulk energy spectrum remains real unless the $PT$-symmetry is spontaneously broken.
-In the following of this article, we focus on the regime of $t_{0}<t_{1}$ where the system is in the TCI phase.
-In particular, the non-Hermitian Hamiltonian $H(\mathbf{k})$ has pure imaginary eigenvalues when $\gamma>|t_{1}-t_{0}|$, which implies a topological phase transition.
-This topological phase transition is characterized by a formation of degenerate eigenstates that have a equal chirality and are connected to each other by inversion symmetry.
-Furthermore, the non-Hermiticity can also change the size of the bulk energy gap.
+However, the combination of inversion symmetry and time-reversal symmetry $\mathcal{P}\otimes \mathcal{T}$ is preserved.
+Therefore, the bulk energy spectrum remains real unless the $PT$-symmetry is spontaneously broken~\cite{bender1998real}.
+In the following of this article, we focus on the regime of $t_{0}<t_{1}$ where the system is in the TCI phase with topological gap opening at the $\Gamma$ point.
+In particular, the non-Hermitian Hamiltonian $H(\mathbf{k})$ has purely imaginary eigenvalues around the $\Gamma$ point when $\gamma>|t_{1}-t_{0}|$.
 In Fig.~\ref{fig4}, we plot the bulk band structures for different values of $\gamma$.
-We can see that as $\gamma$ increases, the band gap gradually decreases to zero at the critical point $\gamma=|t_{1}-t_{0}|$.
-When $\gamma$ is further increased, the spectrum develops a finite imaginary part meanwhile the real part of spectrum exhibits flat bands pinned at zero energy around $\Gamma$ point, as displayed in Fig.~\ref{fig4}(c).
+We can see that a topological phase transition occurs when tuning $\gamma$.
+In specific, the band gap gradually decreases to zero with increasing $\gamma$, and bulk Dirac cones are formed at the $\Gamma$ point for the critical point value $\gamma=|t_{1}-t_{0}|$.
+When $\gamma$ is further increased, the energy spectrum develops rings of exceptional points around the $\Gamma$ point, within which the real part of spectrum exhibits flat bands pinned at zero energy, while the imaginary part has a finite value, as displayed in Fig.~\ref{fig4}(c).
+Our results indicate that, in addition to nodal Hermitian systems~\cite{PhysRevB.104.L201104}, gapped Hermitian systems can also spawn exceptional points by introducing $PT$ symmetric anti-Hermitian terms.